 Leave Aside Regular Holidays: Try Something Unique and Offbeat

 Vacation iconizes pristine beach holidays, lush green hills, dense forests, amazing shopping experiences and daring adventure sports.
-These are typical, common and preferred by most of the travellers.
+These are typical, common and preferred by most of the travelers.
 This time round; let’s see the other side of the holiday and explore with a uniqueness!
-Let’s paint the upcoming holiday with bright colours of tribal culture, people, festivals and rituals and discover some amazing tribal communities.
+Let’s paint the upcoming holiday with bright colors of tribal culture, people, festivals and rituals and discover some amazing tribal communities.

 Gujarat State: Palette of Tribal Colours

 Gujarat is the home for five millions tribal communities like Bhils, Rabari Siddhi, Bharwads and Ahirs.
 The tribes are found by the slopes of Sahyadri covering parts of Junagarh, Surat, Vadodara, Broch and Panchmahals.